While studying music is wonderful just for the pleasure of it, there are other benefits, as well:

 The following are just a few of the items from https://www.amromusic.com/advocacy-facts

-- On SAT tests for 2006, music students scored an average of 57 points higher on the verbal portion of the test and 43 points higher on the math Portion than students with no coursework or experience in the arts.
+On SAT tests for 2006, music students scored an average of 57 points higher on the verbal portion of the test and 43 points higher on the math Portion as compared with students with no coursework or experience in the arts.

 Interesting articles can be found by clicking on the topics below to learn more.